ACT IS A CALGARY BASED THEATRE COMPANY FOUNDED BY AMANDA LIZ CUTTING AND ERIC PETTIFOR IN 2012.

 Samantha Braitenback has been performing since she was very young.
 She started her career in community theatre at the age of 12 and has been involved in the arts ever since.
 She graduated from Mount Royal University in 2010 and studied at Rogues Actors Studio.
 She was in productions such as Twelfth Night, Rimers of Eldrich, Les Miserables and Artist Collective Theatre’s Almost Maine, as well as Assistant Directing their production of The Goat.

-Ben Francis (a real Englishman) is a graduate of the master class program at the Company of Rogues Actors Studio.
-Select theatre credits include: All in Good Time (Workshop Theatre), The Rimers of Eldritch (Company of Rogues), The Bar off Melrose (Company of Rogues), Almost Maine (Artists Collective Theatre), and The Goat (Artists Collective Theatre).
+Ben Francis is a graduate of the master class program at the Company of Rogues Actors Studio and studied at the Royal Academy of Dramatic Art in London.
+Select theatre credits include: All in Good Time (Workshop Theatre), The Rimers of Eldritch, The Bar off Melrose (Company of Rogues), Almost Maine, The Goat (or) Who is Sylvia?, The Vibrator Play, Not Sondheim, Diary of Anne Frank (Artists Collective Theatre) and Measure for Measure (RADA).

 Board Executive/Executive Producer